achekh/neos-critical-github-io/APIs/forward-api/hide-share-menu-api.md

 grand_parent: "APIs"
 ---
 # hideShareMenu (Object object)
+Hides the share button on the current page.
 ***
 Hide the "Share with Friends" and "Share to Qzone" buttons when the menu in the top-right corner is clicked.